Introduction to Pediatric Intestinal Malrotation

 Imaging diagnosis and surgical intervention

-Complications of surgery include short gut syndrome due to resection of long segment of necrotic bowel, intestinal obstruction due to post-operative adhesions and recurrence of volvulus.
+Complications of surgery include short gut syndrome due to the re-section of the long segment of necrotic bowel, intestinal obstruction due to post-operative adhesions and recurrence of volvulus.